 - On our farm, diseases are a bigger concern for tomato plants than insect or rodent pests.

 - There is a type of flea beetle that likes plants in the tomato family.
 It is tiny and black and makes small holes in the leaves.
 We rarely see much evidence of this flea beetle and we’re not particularly concerned when we do.
-It is a different species than the flea beetle that goes after plants in the Brassica family (arugula, kale, cabbage, broccoli, radish…).
+It’s a different species than the flea beetle that likes plants in the Brassica family (arugula, kale, radish…).

 Hope this has been helpful for you and that your gardening season is fruitful!